-Online casinos in New Jersey, Pennsylvania, West Virginia, and other states that have legal forms of online gambling accept prepaid cards.
+Online casinos in New Jersey, Pennsylvania, West Virginia, and other states that have legal forms of online casino gaming accept prepaid cards.

-This includes free online casinos that give players a chance to win real money by playing online casino games.
+This includes free online casinos that give players a chance to win prizes by playing online casino games.
 Free online casinos, such as Chumba Casino, are legal throughout the US, with the exception of Washington State, and across Canada, with the exception of Quebec.

-Here are the best online gambling sites in legal states that accept prepaid cards or Play+:
+Here are the best online casinos in legal states that accept prepaid cards or Play+:

 There are several types of prepaid cards available for use in legal US online casinos.
 Visa and MasterCard both have a wide range of cards that offer various benefits to users, such as mobile apps to manage their accounts, as well as rewards and discounts on groceries and fuel.
-American Express also has a service available for consumers to top up their online gambling accounts.
+American Express also has a service available for consumers to top up their online accounts.

 There are numerous Visa cards available for use at online casinos and their benefits and features vary.
 Most do not charge for withdrawals, some don't charge overdraft fees, and others are available without requiring credit checks.
-Various Visa prepaid cards also offer multiple reload methods, such as cash reloads, direct deposits, or via an automated clearing house.
+Various Visa prepaid cards also offer multiple reload methods, such as cash reloads, directly adding funds, or via an automated clearing house.
 Some cards also enable online and mobile banking access, while others provide users with helpful tools like bill pay and budgeting services.